NoroffFEU/development-platforms/svelte-case-study.md

 Svelte's main strength lies in creating `Single Page Applications` or SPAs.
 When building a SPA in Svelte, you would typically use the Svelte components to create a modular and reusable UI.
 The SPA would handle navigation and data management, dynamically updating the content of the page based on user interactions and changes in data.

 Since it's release in 2016, Svelte has grown to become one of the most popular JavaScript frameworks available, as shown in the [State of JavaScript Survey](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/) because it is so simple to use compared to its competitors.
-This is also why web developers are starting to favor it while more and more companies are adopting it into their tech stack.
+This is also why web developers are starting to favour it while more and more companies are adopting it into their tech stack.

 ![meme](https://user-images.githubusercontent.com/30121693/217350618-46a4aa69-c4c4-4f13-9c9b-c2156b1f48cb.png)